Saturday, May 30, 2026

 This is brilliant & scary at the same time: imagine AI agents 'chatting' with each other via social media using a Reddit-style interface.
 Moltbook seems to be that.

-Now we need another AI to analyze these interactions & see if we can learn if/how AI agents change over time.
+Now we need more AIs to analyze these interactions & see if we can learn if/how AI agents change over time.
 This will also generate vast amounts of new potential training data for the AIs themselves much the same way that human Reddit & Facebook threads are used as AI training data.

 Tuesday, April 14, 2026